SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/scan/sonarscanner-for-msbuild.md

 `/v:<version>`|[recommended] Specifies the version of your project.
 `/d:sonar.login=<token> or <username>`| [recommended] Specifies the [authentication token](/user-guide/user-token/) or username used to authenticate with to {instance}.
 If this argument is added to the begin step, it must also be added to the end step.
 `/d:sonar.password=<password>`|[optional] Specifies the password for the {instance} username in the `sonar.login` argument.
 This argument is not needed if you use authentication token.
 If this argument is added to the begin step, it must also be added on the end step.
+`/d:sonar.clientcert.path=<ClientCertificatePath>`|[optional] Specifies the path to a client certificate used to access {instance}.
+The certificate must be password protected.
+`/d:sonar.clientcert.password=<ClientCertificatePassword>`|[optional] Specifies the password for the client certificate used to access {instance}.
+Required if a client certificate is used.
 `/d:sonar.verbose=true`|[optional] Sets the logging verbosity to detailed.
 Add this argument before sending logs for troubleshooting.
 `/d:sonar.dotnet.excludeTestProjects=true`|[optional] Excludes Test Projects from analysis.
 Add this argument to improve build performance when issues should not be detected in Test Projects.
 `/d:<analysis-parameter>=<value>`|[optional] Specifies an additional {instance} [analysis parameter](/analysis/analysis-parameters/), you can add this argument multiple times.